daniel-skliphosovsky/DropLoaderApp/README.md

 # Possible Problems

-**Soundcloud**: Some tracks may be unavailable and you may get a 403 Firbidden error -> Solution: try to find another link to this track
+**Soundcloud**: Some tracks may be unavailable and you may get a "This track is not available" error -> Solution: try to find another link to this track

 **TikTok**: If the publication you provided a link to is private (or does not exist) then the program will download another random video (This is related to TikTok API).
 Therefore, sometimes after downloading you may find a completely different video / photo.
 Also, don't be alarmed if the download doesn't start.
 This is also related to TikTok API -> Solution: just wait a bit (usually up to 10 seconds) and the download will start